 - Basic setting mode cannot be entered while data acquisition or computation is in progress.
-Stop data acquisition and computation first before entering the basic setting mode. - Changing and storing the data acquiring method in the basic setting mode ([#3 Memory] and [#4 Memory and trend]) clears the measured/computed data in the internal memory.
+Stop data acquisition and computation first before entering the basic setting mode. - Changing and storing the data acquiring method in the basic setting mode ([Memory] and [Memory and trend] under the [#2] menu) clears the measured/computed data in the internal memory.
 Make sure to save the data to the external storage medium before entering the basic setting mode.